Estonia's contribution to rebuilding Afghanistan

 Estonia's special mission and civil officials in Afghanistan

 In 2006 Estonia sent its first civil expert and diplomat to Lashkar Gah, the capital of Helmand Province, to be a part of the international Provincial Reconstruction Team (PRT).
 The goal of this official was to participate in the PRT’s work as well as fulfil the role of Estonia’s diplomatic representative in Afghanistan.
-Since the fall of 2008 the Estonian special mission has been located in Kabul.
-Through the special mission Estonia is able to receive information, analyses and proposals on-site regarding how and through what projects Estonia can continue to contribute to supporting Afghanistan’s development in the best way possible.
+Since the fall of 2007, Estonian special mission was located in Kabul.
+Through this mission Estonia was able to receive information, analyses and proposals on-site regarding how and through which projects can Estonia continue to contribute to supporting Afghanistan’s development in the best way possible.
+The mission was ended in February 2014.